-Happy to share a new guidance document I wrote for law enforcement personnel around the world about steps they can make to advance public safety, public health, and public confidence in the arena of drug enforcement.
-4+ decades of the war on drugs has failed to eradicate drug use or production, keep our communities safe, or keep people healthy and alive.
-There are other options for law enforcement to keep people and communities they serve healthy and safe.
+Sharing the 2018 guidance document I wrote for law enforcement personnel around the world on practical steps they can take to advance public safety, public health, and public confidence, particularly in relation to drug enforcement.
+As overdose deaths, police violence, and public protests all continue to soar, this guidance has become even more important.
+There are other options to keep communities healthy and safe.